atomrc/cyclejs-auth0/README.md

 - store token in the localStorage (or you can do it yourself if you want);
 - add a security layer to your components that need authentication (will be available with the component wrapper).

+## Compatibility

+`cyclejs-auth0` is (for the moment) only compatible with `@cycle/xstream-run`.
+It will be compatible with any stream lib in the future, but if you are impatient, a PR will be welcomed ;)

 ## Installation

     npm i cyclejs-auth0